ifrahsaleem/Bioinformatic/README.md

 # Bioinformatic
-Reading FASTA file to find out Amino Acid frequency and making a Hydropathy plot.
+Reading TXT file to find out Amino Acid frequency and making a Hydropathy plot.